Joi/joi.github.io/_recipes/chicken-seasoning-for-roasted-or-rotisserie-chicken.md

   1/2 teaspoon cayenne (Optional)

-  1/2 teaspoon salt Adjust to taste.
-This is on the low side.'
+  1/2 teaspoon salt (Adjust to taste.
+This is on the low side.)'
 intrash: 0
 meal_dates: null
 meal_types: null